-I wanted to take this opportunity to answer those questions a little more fully.
-Before we get into the charts, lets take a minute to fully understand the math formula behind the moving averages.
+I wanted to take this opportunity to answer those questions more fully.
+Before we get into the charts, let’s take a minute to understand the math formula behind the moving averages fully.

 Moving average forecasting is used in all types of trade strategies.
 As a result, moving averages find support and resistance levels and calculate a stop percentage.
 They can even find a profit target during an intraday scalp, hold, and swing trade.

-Hence, proper use of moving averages can offer the trader portfolio protection; by perhaps staying out of a trade.
-You can even protect profits; by perhaps remaining in a trade until a more profitable exit is shown (learn how to swing trade stocks in our free courses).
+Hence, proper use of moving averages can protect the trader’s portfolio by perhaps staying out of a trade.
+You can even protect profits by remaining in a trade until a more profitable exit is shown.

 5-day SMA: (3rd day 113 + 4th day 114 + 5th day 115 + 6th day 116 + 7th day 117) / 5 = 115